 We have developed and in-licensed numerous patents and patent applications and possess substantial know-how and trade secrets relating to our SVP-based immunotherapy technology, program and product candidates.
-Our patent portfolio contains five issued and one allowed patent in the United States and four foreign issued patents, in all cases, owned solely by us.
-We also have 56 pending patent applications in the United States as well as 239 foreign pending patent applications, in all cases, owned solely by us.
+Our patent portfolio contains nine issued patents in the United States and seven foreign issued patents, in all cases, owned solely by us.
+We also have 55 pending patent applications in the United States as well as 307 foreign pending patent applications, in all cases, owned solely by us.
 These patents and patent applications include claims directed to: